Handicap (chess): Rating equivalent

 The faster the time limit, the larger the handicap needed at the same rating difference.
 Kaufman writes that the necessary handicap for a 3-minute blitz game is about double the necessary handicap for a slow classical game, assuming the same players in each.

+In December 2025, based on the match in Jerusalem between Leela and human players, Kaufman wrote that at classical time limits, Leela at rook odds is on par with an IM (FIDE rating 2400), and Leela at knight odds is on par with a strong GM (FIDE rating 2600).
+If the time control is reduced to fast classical, or Fischer random chess is used, then the rating for a strong human to remain competitive increases by 100.

 Illustrative games

 Pawn and move

 This game was won by Siegbert Tarrasch, whom Assiac described as "one of the greatest experts of 'Pawn and move' theory":